Textual Feature | Appearance |

 All are well.
 Write when you have time.

-Yours truly H C TysonCorrespondent: Henry Clay Tyson (1853—1926), a Black civil servant and activist, was Chesnutt's brother-in-law, married to Susan Chesnutt's sister Jane Beze Perry (1859—1939).
-Originally from Carthage, North Carolina, he graduated from the Fayetteville Normal School in 1879 and served as teacher and assistant principal under Chesnutt there (1881—1883).
-He moved to Washington, D. C., in 1883, worked as a civil servant and later as private secretary for Henry P. Cheatham (1857—1935), Black congressman from North Carolina (1889—1893).
-Tyson was also active in the Bethel Literary and Historical Association in D. C., where Chesnutt delivered several addresses between 1899 and 1913.
-The Tysons had three children, and the Chesnutts visited the family on at least two occasions (to give readings in 1899, and for a vacation in 1903); they also asked "Uncle Clay" for assistance in finding Helen a teaching position in Washington, D. C. in 1901.
-See Helen M. Chesnutt, Charles Waddell Chesnutt: Pioneer of the Color Line (Chapel Hill: University of North Carolina Press, 1952), 110, 165, 196.
+Yours truly H C TysonCorrespondent: Henry Clay Tyson (1853—1926), orginally from Carthage, NC, was Chesnutt's brother-in-law; a Black civil servant and activist married to Susan Chesnutt's sister Jane Beze Perry (1859—1939).
+He had graduated from the Fayetteville Normal School in 1879 and served as teacher and assistant principal under Chesnutt at the Fayetteville Normal School (1881—1883).
+He moved to Washington, DC, in 1883, worked as a civil servant and later as private secretary of Henry P. Cheatham (1857—1935), Black congressman from North Carolina (1889—1893).
+Tyson was also active in the Bethel Literary and Historical Association in DC, where Chesnutt delivered several addresses between 1899—1913.
+The Tysons had three children, and the Chesnutts visited them on at least two occasions (to give readings in 1899, and for a vacation in 1903); they also asked "Uncle Clay" for assistance in finding Helen a teaching position in DC in 1901 (Pioneer, 110, 196, 165).